-Whenever provision is made for the redemption of the Bonds and less than all outstanding Bonds are to be redeemed, the Paying Agent, upon written instruction from the District, will select such Bonds for redemption from such maturity dates as are selected by the District (or if the District fails to designate such maturities, in inverse order of maturity).
-Within a maturity, the Paying Agent shall select Bonds for redemption by lot in such manner as the Paying Agent shall determine; provided, however, that the portion of any Bond to be redeemed in part will be redeemed in the principal amount of \$5,000 or any integral multiple thereof.
+Series C Bonds.
+Whenever provision is made for the redemption of Series C Bonds and less than all outstanding Series C Bonds are to be redeemed, the Paying Agent, upon written instruction from the District, will select such Series C Bonds for redemption from such maturity dates as are selected by the District (or if the District fails to designate such maturities, in inverse order of maturity).
+Within a maturity, the Paying Agent shall select Series C Bonds for redemption by lot in such manner as the Paying Agent shall determine; provided, however, that the portion of any Series C Bond to be redeemed in part will be redeemed in the principal amount of \$5,000 or any integral multiple thereof.